-- 2. URGES the establishment of these centers within the schools, if applicable, that the parent or parents attend.
-(1995) - 3.
-Provide services for the duration of participation in Temporary Assistance to Needy Families (TANF) program and train individuals in the TANF program to be child care providers.
-(1995) - 4.
-Provide services to the working poor based on a sliding scale.
-(1995) - e.
-ENCOURAGES programs that address the needs of 0 3-year-olds in addition to those of older children.
-(1995) - 7.
-BELIEVES that health is determined by many factors other than medical care, including genetic predisposition to pathology, lifestyle and the environment (physical, social, occupational and economic); - 8.
+- individuals from possessing firearms by the invocation of the Second Amendment; - SUPPORTS funding of mental health systems to assess, treat, and flag potentially unstable, depressed, and violent individuals interested in the purchase of firearms as a part of gun safety regulations; - 3.
+ENCOURAGES screenings about depression and firearm access for physicians without the stigma and consequence of removing practice privileges; - f.
+ENCOURAGE healthcare providers and institutions to incorporate questions about the presence and availability of firearms into their patient history taking and urge patients who possess guns to prevent access to these guns by children; (2019) - 6.
+BELIEVES that health is determined by many factors other than medical care, including genetic predisposition to pathology, lifestyle and the environment (physical, social, occupational and economic); - 7.
 SUPPORTS programs such as Healthy People 2020, a program of the U.S. Department of Health and Human Services, in systematic efforts to determine measurable goals and objectives for improving the public health by the promotion of health and the prevention of disease.
+(2010) - 8.
+ENCOURAGES communities, professional organizations and states to utilize Healthy People 2020 to develop programs to improve the public health.
 (2010) - 9.
-ENCOURAGES communities, professional organizations and states to utilize Healthy People 2020 to develop programs to improve the public health.
-(2010) - 10.
-URGES the American health profession to exchange information on preventive medicine with any available health agencies, including the World Health Organization; - 11.
+URGES the American health profession to exchange information on preventive medicine with any available health agencies, including the World Health Organization; - 10.
 In regards to universal coverage of recommended vaccines: - a.
 SUPPORTS the HP2020 immunization and infectious disease objectives.
 (2012) - b.
 URGES that any new universally recommended vaccine not listed above be supported in reaching a 90% coverage level within 5 years of the recommendation by the ACIP as stated as revised, much like the newly recommended 3 doses of pneumococcal conjugate vaccine that was first recommended in 2002.
 (2004) - c.
 URGES that federal, state, local and non-governmental programs aimed at increasing vaccination rates be made a top priority and be sufficiently funded every fiscal year to attain and maintain a 90% coverage level as determined and revised by the ACIP.
-(2004) - 12.
+(2004) - d.
+STRONGLY URGES parents to vaccinate their children with all childhood vaccinations, as recommended by the Centers for Disease Control and Prevention.
+(2019) - e.
+ENCOURAGES healthcare professionals to stress the importance and necessity of childhood vaccinations with children and their parents.
+(2019) - f.
+SUPPORTS policies requiring and enforcing childhood vaccinations at the local, state, and national level.
+(2019) - 11.
 URGES manufacturers of portable music players and headphones to display warning labels on packaging indicating "listening to music above 85 dBs for prolonged periods of time can result in permanent hearing damage" and provide information on safe listening practices.
-(2011) - 13.
+(2011) - 12.
 ENCOURAGES physicians to educate their patients to the importance of creating and carrying a self-written description of all medications, pills, liquids, OTC agents, drugs, herbs, and other natural products to be used in emergency situations, such as but not limited to, situations of unconsciousness, accidents, inability to communicate verbally or with written words, or changes in mental status.
 (2012)